mamaorha/kotless/README.md

 * **Static resources** &mdash; Kotless will deploy static resources to S3 and set up CDN for them.
   It may greatly improve the response time of your application and is supported by all DSLs.
 * **Scheduled events** &mdash; Kotless sets up timers to execute `@Scheduled` jobs on schedule;
+* **SNS consumers** &mdash; Kotless automatically creates SNS topics, Lambda functions, and subscriptions for functions annotated with `@SNSEvent`.
+The infrastructure is generated automatically, and you only need to annotate your handler function;
 * **Terraform extensions** &mdash; Kotless-generated code can be extended by custom Terraform code;

 Kotless is in active development, so we are currently working on extending this list with such